DoughBoiKush/oneShotCodeGen/README.md

 A command-line tool that generates complete full stack web applications from a single prompt using AI.

-Update 01/12/2024: Tested 100+ webapps and sharing the results below with the latest prompt versions used to generate the apps.
+**Update 01/12/2024:** After creating and testing 100+ webapps, sharing the results below with the latest prompt versions used to generate the apps.

-See [examples section](examples/README.md) for detailed results and analysis of generated apps.
+See [examples section](examples/README.md) for detailed results and analysis of final 10 generated apps.

 ## Purpose